powersandy/adobe-analytics-mcp-lab/README.md

 - Building that workspace manually would take 20–30 minutes.
 What would you build first for your own team using this approach?
 - The agent called several MCP tools in sequence: `findDataViews`, `setDefaultSessionDataViewId`, `findMetrics`, `findDimensions`, `upsertProject`.
 You didn't need to know any of those tool names.
 What does that tell you about how MCP changes the analyst workflow?
 - What's one thing you'd want to add to the workspace you just created?

 ---

-- Create a CJA Analysis Workspace project using natural language prompts
-- Distinguish between Template mode and Clone mode in the project builder

----